-Something we are always keen to see is when our machines are used in education and training as we are firm believers in the importance of teaching practical engineering, design and technology skills.
+Something we are always keen to see is when our machines are used in education and training as we are firm believers in the importance of teaching practical engineering and design & technology skills.
 In recent years it’s been great to see that alongside more traditional academic subjects, there has been a renewed focus on more vocational qualifications.

 We are sure that the teaching taking place in a range of schools, academies and colleges up and down the country, as well as investment in apprenticeships, will go a long way to help create the next generation of engineers.

-We are now almost in our fifth decade of supplying training facilities of all kinds, but there was one in particular we wanted to briefly look back on in this post.
+We’re now almost in our fifth decade of supplying training facilities of all kinds, but there was one in particular we wanted to briefly look back on in this post.

 A little while ago we were asked by Riverside College in Cheshire, England to provide them with some metalworking machines.